UlrikWKoren/private_gpt/readme.md

 ```

 Open `http://localhost:5000` in your browser.
 The UI uses [Bifrost Design System](https://bifrost.intility.com/).
 Select a provider, send messages and edit earlier ones using the *Edit* links next to each user message.
+Use the **Toggle theme** button to switch between light and dark mode.